Gut health: what are the five Ks?

 Like in kefir, the microorganisms feed off the sweet content, meaning it’s a great alternative to sugary drinks.
 Tea is full of free-radical-fighting antioxidants, and the yeast breaks down the sugars in the fermentation process.

-The fermentation process also produces modest amounts of vitamins C, B, and B12, making this drink an easy way to boost your immune system and keep you protected and energised.
+The fermentation process also produces modest amounts of vitamins C, B, and B12.
+It’s an easy way to boost your immune system and keep you protected and energised.

 Liz has a simple recipe for making your own delicious kombucha here.